-5.13 MAC Table

-MAC Table Configuration includes the following functions:

-- MAC Table Information

-- MAC Table Maintenance
+5.17 MAC Table

-- Static Forward

-- Static Filter

-- MAC Alias
+MAC Table Configuration gathers many functions, including MAC Table Information, MAC Table Maintenance, Static Forward, Static Filter and MAC Alias, which cannot be categorized to some function type.
+They are described below.

 MAC Table Information

 Displays the static or dynamic learning MAC entry and the state for the selected port.